Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Networking of NSINs

 \subsection{Handoff Management}

-The handoff (or handover) means the shift of communication services for a particular user from one platform footprint (i.e., cell coverage of a platform on the ground) to another.
+The handoff (or handover) means the shift of communication services for a particular user from one platform footprint (exactly, cell coverage of a platform on the ground) to another.

-Both the mobility of serving users and the instability and mobility of airborne platforms will trigger the handoff process.
-For instance, the movement and mechanical vibrations of airborne platforms, as well as the airflow in the troposphere and stratosphere, can cause changes in their attitudes and locations.
-Consequently, the locations or shapes of cells may also change.
-The unstable platform movement caused by airflow includes the platform horizontal drift, vertical motion, rotation, and attitude angle disturbance (i.e., yaw, pitch, and roll/swing) \cite{grace2010low}.
+{\textbf{Discussion:}} As shown in Fig. \ref{fig:attitude_change}, the movement and mechanical vibrations of airborne platforms, as well as the airflow in the troposphere and stratosphere, can cause changes in attitudes and locations of airborne platforms.
+The locations or shapes of footprints projected by airborne platforms will then change frequently, as depicted in Figure \ref{fig:footprint}. {Consequently, the handoff process of users in a footprint may be affected. }

 Nevertheless, there are some differences in terms of the handoff frequency for users in the footprints of airborne platforms.
-The handoff frequency is influenced by various factors, including the distribution of users (e.g., inner users vs. edge users), the speeds of both platforms and users (slow vs. fast), the coverage area of platforms (large vs. small), and the status of platforms (e.g., normal vs. abnormal operation).
+The handoff frequency is influenced by various factors, including the distribution of users (e.g., inner-footprint users vs. footprint edge users), the speeds of both platforms and users (slow vs. fast), the coverage area of platforms (large vs. small), and the status of platforms (e.g., normal vs. abnormal operation).
 For instance, unstable platform movements will greatly increase the handoff probabilities of edge users in a footprint.

-Handoff types can be categorized into two groups: hard handoff and soft handoff.
+{\textbf{Classification:}} Handoff types can be categorized into two groups: hard handoff and soft handoff.
 In the case of a hard handoff, the session established by an old network is terminated before it is re-established by a new network.
 The situation is opposite in the case of a soft hand, where the session is maintained by the new network before the old network breaks the session.

 Besides, the handoff can be horizontal or vertical.
 Horizontal handoff indicates the mitigation of a session from one footprint to another in the same network.
 On the contrary, vertical handoff refers to the seamless transition of a session between two heterogeneous networks.